Tyler Perry: Film

 Jill Scott, and Malik Yoba.
 The film grossed US$60 million domestically, with US$29 million made the opening weekend.

 Perry directed a film adaptation of Ntozake Shange's 1975 choreopoem For Colored Girls Who Have Considered Suicide When the Rainbow Is Enuf, which was released in theaters November 5, 2010.

-He appeared in the stage show Madea's Big Happy Family, which toured the U.S. as a stage play and was released as a movie in 2011, written, directed by and starring Perry.
+He appeared in the stage show Madea's Big Happy Family, which toured the U.S. as a stage play and was released as adapted months later, only to be released in 2011, written, directed by and starring Perry.
 The film version of Madea's Big Happy Family raked in US$25.8 million at the box office, taking second place.

 Perry's next film with Lionsgate was Good Deeds, in which Perry plays lead character Wesley Deeds.
 Good Deeds is a romantic drama film written, directed by, and starring Perry.
 The film was released on February 24, 2012.
 It is the tenth of eleven films that Perry directed and appears in.
 The film received a 29% rating by review aggregator Rotten Tomatoes and opened with a box office US$15.5 million gross.
-The movie also stars Thandie Newton, Rebecca Romijn, Gabrielle Union, Eddie Cibrian, Jamie Kennedy, Phylicia Rashad, and others.
+The movie also stars Thandiwe Newton, Rebecca Romijn, Gabrielle Union, Eddie Cibrian, Jamie Kennedy, Phylicia Rashad, and others.

 As of June 2011, Perry's films had grossed over US$500 million worldwide.
 Perry's Madea's Witness Protection, his seventh film within the Madea franchise, was released on June 29, 2012.